mysrcs/hugooooo/content/foss-contributions.md

 systems, system tools, compilers, networking software, and other low-level, high performance tasks.

-We design, develop, and maintain the Hare programming langauge in collaboration with the broader Hare community.
+We design, develop, and maintain the Hare programming language in collaboration with the broader Hare community.
 We also maintain a number of Hare libraries:

 * [hare-compress](https://git.sr.ht/~sircmpwn/hare-compress): Compression algorithms for Hare